shumingch/gnome-email-notifications/README.md

 ## Troubleshooting

-1. If you are getting any errors after logging in and out of gnome, try rebooting or signing back in to Google.
+1. If you are getting any errors after logging in and out of gnome, try rebooting or signing back in to your Gnome Online Accounts.

 1. If you are getting "Forbidden Error 403" when attempting to view Gmail, you probably are not logged into that Gmail account on your default browser.

 ## Authors

 Shuming Chan <shuming0207@gmail.com>

-Adam Jabłoński <jablona123@gmail.com>